Ginger snap: Europe

+In 2009, McVitie's Ginger Nuts were listed as the tenth most popular biscuit in the UK to dunk into tea.

+Oceania

+In Australia, produced since the 1900s, Arnott's Biscuits manufactures four different regional varieties of ginger nut to suit the tastes of people in different states.
+The darker and more bitter Queensland biscuit is 8.5 g in weight and average about 6.5 mm in thickness, compared to the lighter South Australia biscuit, which is heavier at 11.7 g in weight, and average about 8.6 mm in thickness.

 Ginger nuts are the most sold biscuit in New Zealand, normally attributed to its tough texture which can withstand dunking into liquid.
-Leading biscuit manufacturer Griffin's estimates 60 million of them are produced each year.
+Leading biscuit manufacturer Griffin's estimates 60 million of these cookies are produced each year.
 This has become the title of a book, 60 Million Gingernuts, a chronicle of New Zealand records.

-In Australia, Arnott's Biscuits manufactures four different regional varieties of ginger nut to suit the tastes of people in different states.
+North America

 In Canada and the United States, the cookies are usually referred to as ginger snaps.
-Further, they are generally round drop cookies, usually between 1/8 and 1/4 in thick, with prominent cracks in the top surface.
+Further, they are generally round drop cookies, usually between 1/8 and 1/4 in thick, with noticeable cracks in the top surface.